OSC/ood-documentation/source/how-tos/monitoring/logging.rst

 .. note::

-    These logs by default have ``root:root`` ownership.
-It may be beneficial to ``chown`` an appropriate staff group on these files for troubleshooting down the road.
+    These logs by default have ``ondemand-nginx:ondemand-nginx`` ownership.
+It may be beneficial to provide a FACL for an appropriate staff group to have access to these files for troubleshooting.
+    The command to do so is ``setfacl -m g:groupname:rx /var/log/ondemand-nginx`` where "groupname" needs to be replaced with the actual group.

 Session Data
 ------------